Finding Freedom in the Kitchen

 These books feel like friends.

 They showed me so many things I was never taught.
-They opened doors to flavor, helped me hone my skills, and offered the courage I didn’t have yet.
-More importantly, some of them challenged me to close the books altogether and to trust myself in the kitchen.
+They opened doors to new flavors, pushed me to hone my skills and gave me the courage to keep going.
+Most importantly, I was challenged to close the books altogether and to trust myself in the kitchen.

 Through the steady guidance of these authors, I learned how to taste for myself and how to ask better questions.
-Some taught the history and wonder behind their techniques while the others showed me how to follow an idea instead of instructions.
+Some taught the history and wonder behind their techniques while the others showed me how to follow my own ideas instead leaning on a set of instructions.

 It’s freedom woven with tradition.